Bismarck City Portrait

 School facilities in Bismarck include a four-year college, a four-year university, a junior college with a vocational technical center, 17 grade schools, 3 middle schools, 4 senior high schools, an alternative high school, a Career Academy and Technical Center, and an early childhood program, parochial grade schools, learning centers, special educational, two commercial colleges, school of medicine, beauty shops, dance studios, school for the handicapped.
 A non-denominational academy operated by the 7th Day Adventist Church, a Priory and a Conservatory of Music.

-The colleges located in Bismarck are the University of Mary, Bismarck State College, Rasmussen College and United Tribes Technical College:
+The colleges located in Bismarck are the University of Mary, Bismarck State College and United Tribes Technical College:

-• University of Mary serves the needs of adult learners, providing four-year degrees for both teachers and nurses.
+• University of Mary serves the needs of adult learners, providing bachelor, master, doctorate, and online degree programs.

 • Bismarck State College, a comprehensive community college, is the fourth largest college in North Dakota.
-BSC offers a wide range of educational services through its threefold mission – to provide academic transfer programs, vocational-technical programs, and community services.
+BSC offers a wide range of educational services through its threefold mission – to provide high quality education, workforce training, and enrichment programs reaching local and global communities.

 • Located on a 105-acre campus, three miles south of Bismarck, is the United Tribes Technical College.
-UTTC provides educational services to families.
+UTTC is a close-knit educational community serving students from 75 different tribal nations and offers associate’s degrees, bachelor’s degrees, online degree and certificate programs.
 A grade school is located on the campus for the students' children.